St. Thomas High School (Houston): Athletics

 St. Thomas originally competed in the now defunct T.C.I.L.
 (Texas Christian Interscholastic League) That league began in 1935 under the direction of Rev. Albert Mitchell (principal of Central Catholic, San Antonio) St. Thomas' last year of competition in the T.C.I.L. concluded when the league came to a close in the 1999-2000 athletic season.
 The Eagles are proud owners of numerous District, Regional and State Championships in various sports that date back from over the past 100 years, as well as several within the past five years in their current league.
 The athletic department provides 12 different programs which are: Baseball, Basketball, Cross-Country, Football, Golf, Lacrosse, Rugby, Soccer, Swimming, Tennis, Track & Field, and Wrestling.

 Currently, St. Thomas competes in the Texas Association of Private and Parochial Schools (TAPPS).
 The Eagles have prospered well in its league with numerous district and state championships.
-The most recent state championship came in 2021 with the track and field team winning the state title.
+The most recent state championship came in 2023 with the cross-country team winning the state title.

 In May 2008 the school hired Craig Biggio, the former Houston Astros second baseman and Hall of Famer, as head baseball coach.

 Biggio remained the head coach until he stepped down at the conclusion of the 2012–2013 school year.